The film programme of DOK.fest München. At the cinema. At home.

 SCHOOL OF SEDUCTION (Denmark 2019, Alina Rudnitskaya, DOK.guest Canada).
 Lida, Vika und Diana, three Russian women, attend the post-feminist “School of Seduction” with the aim of marrying rich men.
 Their prospects of success are high.
 There is only one thing standing in their way: their desire for independence.

 HÖHENFLÜGE – HIGHFLYERS (Germany 2019, Lena Leonhardt, DOK.deutsch Wettbewerb).
 Several hundred thousand euros for a pigeon: a price many super rich in Dubai or China are willing to pay because especially in China betting on pigeon races has become a million-dollar business.
 HIGHFLYERS talks about winners and losers in a game ruled by the new powers of global economy.

-ENTREPRENEUR – YRITTÄJÄ (Finnland 2018, Virpi Suutari, DOK.panorama).
+ENTREPRENEUR – YRITTÄJÄ (Finland 2018, Virpi Suutari, DOK.panorama).
 The start-up dream: investors are queuing up.
 Demand for Pulled Oats, a meat-free alternative to pulled pork, is outstripping production capacity.
 Meanwhile a family firm that runs a little fun fair is fighting for survival.
 What makes an entrepreneur?

-PUSH (Schweden 2019, Fredrik Gertten, DOK.panorama).
+PUSH (Sweden 2019, Fredrik Gertten, DOK.panorama).
 “You’ve changed,” reads the large-scale graffiti emblazoned across many of Toronto’s apartment buildings.
 The madness of global gentrification seems to be never-ending but Leilani Farha, a UN Special Rapporteur, is fighting against the greed of the real estate industry.